-The period of authorized leave of absence is counted as a part of the time allowed for completion of the degree requirements.
+The period of authorized leave of absence is counted as a part of the total time allowed for completion of the degree requirements.
 Students may not complete any degree requirements in a semester for which they have been granted a leave of absence.
-Students must be registered in the semester in which the degree requirements are completed and in the preceding semester.

 Sometimes a student may need to interrupt his or her studies for medical reasons.
 A student requesting a leave of absence for medical reasons must submit a letter from their clinician, or s/he must be seen (or have the records reviewed) by Student Health Services or its designee.
 GMS reserves the right to require an involuntary medical leave of absence if it is determined that a student’s continued enrollment would create a significant risk to the health and safety of the student or others.

 A student seeking to re-enroll after a medical leave of absence must demonstrate to GMS that the student’s health permits the successful completion of studies.
 Documentation needed to support this finding will be determined by Student Health Services or its designee, but will generally include information from the student’s clinician as well as an assessment by Student Health Services or its designee.
 The decision whether to permit a student to re-enroll is within the sole discretion of GMS.